Travel with Habitat

 When you choose to a Global Village trip with Tacoma/Pierce County Habitat for Humanity, you will travel with 8-15 other people who are likely to be local to the Pacific Northwest as well.
 Our trips are coordinated by volunteer trip leaders, trained by Habitat and experienced with international builds.
 Destinations are vetted through Habitat for Humanity International and are continuously monitored for safety.

 Trip leaders will help you navigate the logistics of your experience both pre-trip and in-country, including things like accommodations and meals.
 During your trip, you will experience the host country’s culture, language and social practices while working alongside homeowners and volunteers of all backgrounds, races and religions.

 As one experienced volunteer shared, “I always find that opening your heart to what you will get out of the trip is the most amazing thing.
 It expands you in a way that I have not found repeated in other opportunities.”

 Cisco is an incredible partner to Habitat for Humanity.
 Enjoy this look back at their first Global Village trip to Guatemala in the spring of 2017.

-All Global Village builds are on hold due to the COVID-19 pandemic, and there are currently no trips scheduled for 2021.
-Volunteers are anticipating 2022 trips to Vietnam and Guatemala, pending updates to travel restrictions.
+All Global Village builds are suspended due to the ongoing COVID-19 pandemic, and there are currently no trips scheduled for 2023.
+Habitat for Humanity International hopes to re-open trips in 2024.

 Please subscribe to our monthly e-news to stay up to date on Habitat news.